The transgender employee

 Where can I get more information and help with employing a transgender worker in Ireland ?

 Please contact us with your query and we would be glad to help.
 We have over thirty years experience of employment law in Ireland.
-Just use the contact us button and we will contact you at a time that suits.
+Just use the orange Yes!
+Tell Me More button below and we will contact you at a time that suits.

 Spread the knowledge.
 If you found this article useful, please like and share using any of the social buttons below.